 The Gulag was a Soviet system of hybrid prison and labor camps in which opposition figures were imprisoned and used as cheap labor.
 Unfortunately, the gulags are constantly being perfected, as are the repressive system and borders of the despotically ruled countries.

 In 20th century camp systems of enormous proportions were made first in the Soviet Union and then also by the Nazis.
 After the defeat of the Nazis, some old camps found were repurposed.
 Post-war Czechoslovakia first used them during the expulsion of German-speaking families from the Sudetenland to separate men and use them as cheap labour.
 Many were sent to labour camps where uranium ore was mined exclusively for the Soviet Union.
 Shortly after the end of the war, on November 23, 1945, a long time concealed contract was signed in Prague, obliging the “liberated” country to deliver all nuclear material extracted on state territory to the Soviets.
 With the dropping of the atomic bombs in Hiroshima and Nagasaki, the strategic importance of the uranium deposits in Jáchymov (Joachimstal) became clear to all those in the know.
 Soviet experts had the say when labour camps with shafts were built in this and new sites in Czechoslovakia, in Příbram (Freiberg in Bohemia) and in Horní Slavkov (Schlaggenwald).
+The distance from Moscow was nothing those days.
 The strategic raw material should be given cheaply, en masse and completely to the communist power.

 After the 1948 Czechoslovak coup d'état that culminated on February 25 the communists gained unlimited power in Prague.
 Camps with the uranium mines, in which many Sudeten Germans were initially imprisoned, were then filled with German prisoners of war from the Soviet Union.
 During the communist dictatorship, these were gradually replaced by political prisoners and plain criminals.
 At the same time, in February 1948, the Soviet Ministry of Internal Affairs established special camps, special facilities of the Gulag camp system camp system for political prisoners.